dpine14/GameofLife/README.md

 TODO:
-implement pygame to  maek interctive and cleaner display
+implement pygame to make interactive and cleaner display